-Three considerations are relevant to the Commission's strategic plan for FY23:
+Two considerations are relevant to the Commission's strategic plan for FY24:

-- The Commission received a 5% budget cut in FY22, the consequence of which is that the Commission loses funding for, and must separate, its Special Projects Coordinator II on October 30, 2021.
-In FY23, the Commission hopes not only to restore funding for its Special Projects Coordinator II position (bringing the Commission back to FY21 appropriations), but also to receive a budget increase over FY21 appropriations to hire for three additional, classified staff members: an Attorney IV, a Paralegal-A, and a Database Administrator I. - 2.
-Because the Commission is comprised of bipartisan, trusted New Mexican leaders, each of whom have long experience in public service to this State, the Legislature has tasked the Commission with responsibilities that exceed the Commission's initial mandate.
-For example, in FY21, the Legislature required the Commission to appoint three members of the independent, Citizens Redistricting Committee ("CRC"), including the CRC's Chair-a responsibility that required the Commission's staff to create and organize a competitive, statewide application process, followed by public interviews.
-The Commission has entered an interagency, reimbursement-based memorandum of understanding with the CRC to provide limited staff support to the CRC through October 30, 2021.
-These reimbursement funds have enabled the Commission to fund its Special Projects Coordinator II position (effectively on loan to the CRC) through October 2021.
-As noted, after that date, the Commission will be forced to separate that employee from state service. - 3.
-Relatedly, the Commission's delegated powers and jurisdiction are still in flux.
-In the 2021 regular session, the Legislature expanded the Commission's jurisdiction to investigate and adjudicate violations of the Revised Uniform Law on Notarial Acts, NMSA 1978, §§ 14-14A-1 to 14-14A-32 (2021)-additional jurisdiction which commences in January of 2022.
-Also, for the past two sessions, legislators have introduced joint resolutions that would authorize and mandate the Commission to set the salaries for the elected officials in the state: legislators, elected executive officers, and judges.
-The Commission simply cannot perform additional constitutional and statutory mandates without a commensurate increase in funding.
+- 1. Because the Commission is comprised of bipartisan, trusted New Mexican leaders, each of whom have long experience in public service to this State, the Legislature has tasked the Commission with responsibilities that exceed the Commission's initial mandate.
+For example, in FY21, the Legislature required the Commission to appoint three members of the independent, Citizens Redistricting Committee ("CRC"), including the CRC's Chair - a responsibility that required the Commission's staff to create and organize a competitive, statewide application process, followed by public interviews.
+Also, in the 2021 regular session, the Legislature expanded the Commission's jurisdiction to investigate and adjudicate violations of the Revised Uniform Law on Notarial Acts, NMSA 1978, §§ 14-14A-1 to 14-14A-32 (2021) - additional jurisdiction which commenced in January 2022.
+For the past two sessions, legislators have introduced joint resolutions that would authorize and mandate the Commission to set the salaries for the elected officials in the state: legislators, elected executive officers, and judges.
+The Commission simply cannot perform additional constitutional and statutory mandates without a commensurate increase in funding. - 2.
+Under Section 10-16G-10(K) of the State Ethics Commission Act, a public official or state employee who is a respondent to an administrative complaint alleging an ethics violation made in the performance of the respondent's duties shall be entitled to representation by the risk management division of the general services department.
+After consulting with other state ethics commissions, this provision stands as an aberration among other state ethics regimes.
+As a result of this Section 10-16G-10(K) and considering the incentives of private attorneys providing legal defenses to their clients, administrative matters where respondents are represented by risk counsel tend to generate significant expense for the State and significant work for the Commission's attorney staff.
+So long as Section 10-16G-10(K) remains the law, the Commission is concerned that it has adequate attorney staff to investigate and adjudicate administrative ethics cases.